 The proposed GNG-2020 includes a policy requiring the preparation of a Health Risk Assessment (HRA) to evaluate potential health impacts from diesel particulates and other emissions associated with industrial uses on the surrounding community.
-Proposed changes to the Zoning Code will require the preparation of an HRA for new industrial uses located within 1,000 feet of a residential zone or use.
+The proposed amendment to the Zoning Code requires the preparation of an HRA for new industrial uses located within 1,000 feet of a residential zone or use to demonstrate that the project will not impact sensitive receptors.